HSAB Multi-Agency Safeguarding Adults Awareness training

 Aim of the training: An awareness raising multi-agency training session developed for practitioners across Hertfordshire with a responsibility for safeguarding adults at risk.

 - To develop or refresh awareness of what to do when we suspect or know an adult is being abused;

-- To identify the different kinds of abuse, signs and symptoms identified in safeguarding adults guidance, including emerging issues such as self neglect, exploitation and modern slavery;
+- To recognise the different kinds of abuse, signs and symptoms identified in safeguarding adults guidance, including emerging issues such as self neglect, exploitation and modern slavery;

-- To have an understanding of relevant legislation and national and local guidance related to safeguarding adults, with particularly reference to the duties identified in the Care Act 2014 and Making Safeguarding Personal;
+- To have an understanding of legislation and national and local guidance related to safeguarding adults, with reference to the duties identified in the Care Act 2014 and Making Safeguarding Personal;

-- To consider recent developments in learning around specific safeguarding adult issues arising from local and national reviews;
+- To consider recent developments in learning arising from local and national safeguarding adults reviews;

-- To understand the processes of assessment, planning and review for vulnerable adults and your agency’s possible involvement;
+- To understand the processes of assessment, planning and review for adults at risk and your agency’s possible involvement;

 - To recognise the importance of working together in a multiagency approach.

 Hertfordshire Development Centre Car Parking Directions and Permit

 HDC now has a dedicated parking area at the Stevenage Campus, accessible via Caxton Way with separate disabled parking at the front of Robertson House and Farnham House receptions.

 The entrance to HDC’s car park is on Caxton Way between the rear entrance for Farnham House and the Recycling Centre.
 There is no direct postcode that will bring you to the car park entrance; your nearest option is to follow the main Robertson House postcode SG1 2FQ or you can use "aside.ladder.jars" what3words app (human friendly coordinate location app).
 Please do not park in Abel Smith House car park as you will be fined.